Your Pet, Our Passion.

 First things first, it’s important to note that walking a cat on a lead is very different to how it is with a dog.
 Expect it to be a much slower experience, both with training them and then when you go out and about for walks.

-If you’re prepared to let your feline lead the way, here are our top tips for leash training a cat:
+If you’re prepared to let your feline lead the way, here are our top tips for lead training a cat:

 Step 1: get the right equipment

-Before you begin the training process, you’ll need to get the right equipment to ensure your kitty’s safe and comfortable on their adventures.
+Before you begin the training process, you’ll need to get the right equipment to ensure your kitty is safe and comfortable on their adventures.
 Here’s what you’ll need:

 A specialist cat harness: this will need to be well fitted to your cat (you should be able to fit one or two fingers beneath the harness).
-Using a small dog harness is absolutely not suitable as cats are built very differently.
+Using a small dog harness is absolutely not suitable as cats are built very differently – and you need one that your cat can’t wriggle out of (and they can be surprisingly agile).

 Tasty treats: you’ll need to reward your cat well during this process so they see it as a positive experience.